-And of course we know the result – none of those people over the age of 20 entered the promised land except Joshua and Caleb.
-Walking by sight caused 40 years of wasted unfulfilled life, living in defeat in the wilderness.
+And of course, we know the result – none of those people over the age of 20 entered the promised land except Joshua and Caleb.
+Walking by sight caused 40 years of a wasted unfulfilled life, living in defeat in the wilderness.
 If they walked by faith they could have been living a fulfilled and victorious life in the Promised land.

 The scriptures tell us that they could not enter in because of unbelief.

 So we see that they could not enter in because of unbelief.
 (Hebrews 3:19)

 Seeing therefore it remaineth that some must enter therein, and they to whom it was first preached entered not in because of unbelief.
 (Hebrews 4:6)

 Let us labour therefore to enter into that rest, lest any man fall after the same example of unbelief.
 (Hebrews 4:11)

 Have you heard of any of these names?

 Shammua, Shaphat, Igal, Palti, Gaddiel, Gaddi, Ammiel, Sethur, Nahbi and Geuel

 The chances are you have not.
 The names we do remember are Joshua and Caleb.
 These other 10 guys have totally faded from history.
 They were the other 10 spies who came back with a negative report about the promised land and persuaded the children of Israel to doubt God.
 Their names can be found in Numbers 13:8-15.

 So once again we see walking by sight causes unnecessary worry and fear, which leads to unbelief, and just like the law of gravity keeps our feet on the ground, unbelief will rob you of joy and victory.